 How do I get rid of the “shelf” above my c-section scar?
 Does a c-section cut through your abdominal muscles?
 Do c-section patients have a harder recovery than vaginal births in reference to physical activity?
 Or just a longer road to recovery?
 And is a bikini cut c-section really unnoticeable?

+You should not begin exercise until your OB has given you permission (which can occur at your 6 week postpartum appointment.)
 A C-section is a surgical procedure so there will always be some scarring, but unlike what most women think, your doctor will not be cutting through muscle with the exception of the uterus.
 When a C-section is performed two sets of abdominal muscles are separated from one another but are NOT cut.
 A transverse (horizontal) cut—the so-called Bikini Cut C-Section—actually causes fewer complications.
 Since it is below your bikini line it will be far less noticeable than a longitudinal (vertical) incision.

 C-Sections vs. Vaginal Birth